 If you are interested in Spring Informal Recruitment please do not hesitate to contact the Panhellenic Recruitment Chair, Megan Lees at [email protected].
 You can also direct questions to the Office of Housing & Student Life at [email protected] or (304)336-8345.

 When is recruitment?

-- Recruitment begins on Monday, September 15, 2014 at 7pm in the Elbin Library.
-All Perspective New Members (PNMs) will be asked to meet PanHellenic Council and Rho Chi’s in the Student Union, and will walk over to the Library together.
+- Recruitment begins on September in the Main Hall.
+All Perspective New Members (PNMs) will be asked to meet PanHellenic Council and Rho Gamma’s in the Student Union, and will walk over to the Library together.
 A more detailed schedule of events is available online as well through the Greek Life website.

 Will I receive anything in the mail about recruitment from WLU?

 - Starting August 20th, the PanHellenic Council will begin to send out advertisements on campus and via social media about recruitment.
 Information will include full schedules, dates, FAQs, and contact information.
 If you haven’t seen any information about recruitment after arriving on campus, please contact Kate Billings at [email protected] or at the Office of Housing & Student Life at Rogers Hall.

 - Incoming Freshman Students – We recommend freshmen students wait until they have graduate high school to complete the registration process.
 This is to ensure the academic information you have provided is the most current and accurate.